DIY Pumpkin Spice Wax Melts

 1. Measure the Wax

-I’ve found that the wax flakes will melt down to about half their original volume.
+I’ve found that the soy wax flakes will melt down to about half their original volume.
 So I’m starting with 2 cups of soy wax.

 2. Melt the Wax